HydroModPy/HydroModPy/hydromodpy/simulation/README.md

 `SimulationRunner` should know:

 - the ordered list of runs to execute;
+- when to ensure process-level context objects exist before callbacks;
 - when a process-family block starts or ends;
 - how to resolve `depends_on` against `models_by_run_id`;
 - how to store the model produced by a completed run.